 Once the circuit is proven to work, a surface-mount version could be created that would fit inside mobile radios and the speaker-microphone of hand-held radios.

 The compandor IC I’m thinking of is the SA572NG, available from Mouser for $6.83.
 It needs a few common resistors and capacitors external to the IC as well.

 Digital “back-end” for high performance radio transceivers

-Initial trial will be to take a low-cost yet high-performing architecture (Elecraft K2) and bypass the analog demodulator/modulator, instead using a National Instruments DAC and Labview to create an IF software suite.
+Initial trial would take a low-cost yet high-performing architecture (Elecraft K2) and bypass the analog demodulator/modulator, instead using a National Instruments DAC and Labview to create an IF software suite.
 The theoretical gains modeled in Matlab could then be experimentally tested.

 The next stage is development of a black-box that will attach into the host radio’s TX & RX IF, perhaps using the Analog Devices Blackfin (e.g. ADSP-BF523) series.
 A more advanced prototype would be configurable to send/receive CAT commands with the specific transceiver to achieve transparent operations.
 For example, the host transceiver is commanded by the user to change from FM to SSB.
 The host transceiver will set its synthesizer to the appropriate offsets, and select an internal filter best matched to the requested bandwidth.
 The high-dynamic range ADC in the black-box will feed the Blackfin with the best quality signal that the host transceiver can achieve.
 Likewise, a wide range of new transmit waveforms will be possible with the Blackfin in control.